musabali314/mrta-topometric-cbs/README.md

 ### Greedy A*

 - Each robot repeatedly selects the nearest unfinished task.
-- Plans independently using grid A*.
+- Paths are planned independently using grid A*.
 - No coordination or collision avoidance between robots.

 ### Reinforcement Learning Baseline

 - Tabular Q-learning over tasks.
 - Sparse rewards and no safety constraints.
-- Serves as a learning-based comparison point.
+- Included as a learning-based comparison baseline.

 ---